latentai/example-applications/setup_scripts/x86_cuda/README.md

 ## Customizing this process
-If you wish to install the example_applications on an x86_64 machine outside of the LEIP SDK environment, you may need to install additional dependencies.
+If you wish to install the example_applications on an x86_64 machine outside of the LEIP Compiler Framework environment, you may need to install additional dependencies.

 Your dependencies will vary.
 In a deployment scenario, your dependency list will likely be much shorter,